citp/privacy-policy-historical/s/sm/sma/smartguy.com.md

 We may provide Traffic Data and/or other aggregate non-personally identifying information to third parties, including our affiliates and business partners.

-Notwithstanding the foregoing, we may transfer, sell or assign information concerning your use of our Website, including without limitation, Personally Identifiable Information, to third parties, as a result of the sale, merger, consolidation, change in control, transfer of substantial assets, reorganization or liquidation of SmartGuy.com to a successor in interest.
+Notwithstanding the foregoing, we may transfer, sell or assign information concerning your use of our Website, including without limitation, Personally Identifiable Information, to third parties, as a result of the sale, merger, consolidation, change in control, transfer of substantial assets, reorganization, liquidation of SmartGuy.com to a successor in interest or other reason we may designate.

 **Opt-Out Process**